secretgraph/secretgraph/README.md

 # TODO

+-   config editor has wrong token set (the initial view token)
+-   change count tracking broken?
 -   keys need more infos, like callback url, item and tokens
 -   select certificates a private is encrypted for
--   lockurl has some problems
 -   certificates for slot
 -   PushedArticle
 -   ChannelStore for push input and as foreign data safe